 Jennifer A. Brandt, Philadelphia, PA

-Jennifer is an active member of the ABA Family Law Section.
-She is in her second term as a Council member and is currently the chair of the Program Support Fund Committee, member of the Finance Committee, and the FLS liaison to the AICPA and the ABA Standing Committee on Professionalism.
-She was a former member of the Strategic Planning Committee and CLE Committee, former co-Vice-Chair of the Bylaws Committee, former Chair of the Sponsorship Committee, the Law Practice Management Committee, and the Scope and Correlation Committee of FLS.
+Jennifer is an active member of the ABA Family Law Section and currently serves as the Section Secretary, member of the Finance Committee, and the FLS liaison to the AICPA and the ABA Standing Committee on Professionalism.
+She was a former member of FLS Council and chair of the Program Support Fund, a member of the Strategic Planning Committee and CLE Committee, former co-vice-chair of the Bylaws Committee, former chair of the Sponsorship Committee, the Law Practice Management Committee and the Scope and Correlation Committee.
 She is a member of the Pennsylvania, New Jersey, Philadelphia, and Camden County Bar Associations.
 She is co-chair of the Pennsylvania Bar Association Children’s Rights Committee and member of the Camden County Family Law Committee.

 two positions, three-year terms

 Samuel E. Thomas is a Georgia-based attorney who has practiced in the Athens area since 2013.
 He earned a B.A. in Political Science from the University of Georgia in 2010 and graduated from the University of Alabama School of Law in 2012.
 After graduation, he was admitted to the practice of law in June of 2013 and has been licensed to practice law in all state courts throughout Georgia since then.
 He was also licensed in all state courts in Tennessee in 2020.
 Samuel has practiced almost exclusively family law for the past ten years and has litigated over 500 family law trials.